jcalpickard/jcalpickard.github.io/hello.md

 - 📷 I share photos of strange objects, sights, and situations with friends and trusted others on [Instagram](https://www.instagram.com/jcalpickard/).
 Having somehow dazzle-camouflaged Meta's ad-targeting systems, I also treat the platform as a window into the collective unconscious; a way of monitoring the ebb and flow of dropshippers and get-rich-quick schemes.

 - ⌨️ To streamline my website management, I've recently moved from Wordpress to a static site using [Jekyll](https://jekyllrb.com/) and GitHub Pages.
-I'm hoping this new setup can short-circuit some of the friction of posting, making it easier to push regular updates to the site's [Log](log.md).[^2]
+I'm hoping this new setup will short-circuit some of the friction of posting, helping me push more regular updates to the site's [Log](log.md).

 - 👔 I’m on [LinkedIn](https://www.linkedin.com/in/justinpickard/), though I don’t pretend to understand it.

 - 🗂️ I'm a paying subscriber and enthusiastic user of research and collaboration platform [Are.na](https://www.are.na/justin-pickard/index), which keeps me attuned to the weird art kids 15 years my junior.[^3] I've been using the site since March 2020, and over the years, it's become a kind of (searchable) prosthetic memory, and a key part of how I use the internet.

-- ☕ In-person chats have their own magic, and I'm always game for a coffee or a walk.
-So if you're passing through York, Leeds, or elsewhere in the north of England, let me know, and let's make it happen.
+- ☕ Face-to-face conversation has its own magic, and I'm always game for a coffee or a walk.
+So if you're passing through York, Leeds, or elsewhere in the north of England, let me know, and we'll line something up.

-Last updated: Wednesday, 8 May 2024
+Last updated: Thursday, 9 May 2024

 ---

 [^1]: I'm currently participating in an improbable Python-for-ethnography skill exchange with <a href="https://www.timcowlishaw.co.uk/">Tim</a>, our server admin.
 Wouldn't have got that on Twitter.

-[^2]: Expect a baggy stream-of-consciousness, riffing on technology, society, and everything in-between.

-[^3]: After buying an Are.na-branded hoodie to justify the cost of shipping the platform's print annual from the US, the <a href="https://store.are.na/products/unisex-hoodie">offending garment</a> has ended up in regular circulation, earning impressed and/or bewildered reactions from those in-the-know.
+[^2]: After buying an Are.na-branded hoodie to justify the cost of shipping the platform's print annual from the US, the <a href="https://store.are.na/products/unisex-hoodie">offending garment</a> has ended up in regular circulation, earning impressed and/or bewildered reactions from those in-the-know.